nwdigitalradio/paclink-unix/CONFIG.md

 picked up by an attaching station unless these conditions are met for email in your outbox.

-* Single address on To: line
+* Single address on To: line that matches caller's callsign
 * No addresses on Cc: line
-* Single address on To: line matches caller's callsign